erikajoh/disneycity/README.md

 	+ Designed layout and wrote all main GUI code
 	+ Updated my restaurant (restaurant_rancho, or Rancho Del Zocalo) to include Producer-Consumer model, Bank integration, and new Market integration
 	+ (Messages to bank work but messages from bank do not work, as the team member who wrote the bank could not integrate fully with SimCity in time)
+	+ Integrated all restaurants with market
+	+ Miscellaneous fixes for all restaurants
 	+ UNIT TESTING: I unit tested the restaurant integration with market and bank with a cashier test, as the cashier is the main point of contact for the bank and interacts with the market.
 I removed test cases 5 and 6 in the cashier test from v2.2 and added 6 more unit tests to fully test the market and bank integration with restaurant.

 ##Instructions